 - The actuarial present value of future benefits is determined for the present members, including retired members, beneficiaries, inactive members and active members.
-This amounts to \$23.9 billion, as shown in Table 3 of our report. - The entry age normal actuarial cost method is used to allocate the actuarial present value of future benefits between the portion due for the current year (the normal cost), prior years (the actuarial accrued liability), and future years (the future normal costs).
-The actuarial accrued liability is \$21.3 billion, as shown on line 5d in Table 1 of our report. - Under the entry age normal actuarial cost method, the current and future normal costs are determined as a level percentage of payroll.
+This amounts to \$25.6 billion, as shown in Table 3 of our report. - The entry age normal actuarial cost method is used to allocate the actuarial present value of future benefits between the portion due for the current year (the normal cost), prior years (the actuarial accrued liability), and future years (the future normal costs).
+The actuarial accrued liability is \$22.7 billion, as shown on line 5d in Table 1 of our report. - Under the entry age normal actuarial cost method, the current and future normal costs are determined as a level percentage of payroll.
 Table 4 shows an analysis of the normal cost rate.
-The amount needed to fund the current and future normal costs is 13.68% of payroll inclusive of member contributions.
-This is the total (member plus employer) contribution rate needed to pay for the average member. - Part of the normal cost is paid by the employee contributions of 10.70%, leaving 2.98% to be funded by the employers (i.e., the current year's employer normal cost is 2.98% of payroll).
+The amount needed to fund the current and future normal costs is 14.57% of payroll inclusive of anticipated administrative expenses and member contributions.
+This is the total (member plus employer) contribution rate needed to pay for the average member. - Part of the normal cost is paid by the employee contributions of 10.70%, leaving 3.87% to be funded by the employers (i.e., the current year's employer normal cost is 3.87% of payroll).
 This is shown on line 2 in Table 1.
 The balance of the employer contribution is used as payment on the UAAL.
 The employer contribution is expected to increase in future years and this will affect the amount of funding available to amortize the UAAL. - The unfunded actuarial accrued liability (UAAL) is determined by subtracting the actuarial value of assets from the actuarial accrued liability.
 (The actuarial value of assets is a smoothed market value, as discussed in more detail below.)
-The UAAL is \$7.9 billion as shown on line 7 in Table 1. - Since the statutory employer contribution rate is 14.15% for fiscal year 2020 and later and the employer normal cost rate is 2.98%, the difference of 11.17% is used to amortize the UAAL.
+The UAAL is \$9.0 billion as shown on line 7 in Table 1. - Since the statutory employer contribution rate is 14.15% for fiscal year 2020 and later and the employer normal cost rate is 3.87%, the difference of 10.28% is used to amortize the UAAL.
 The 3.25% employer contribution for fiscal year 2020 and later made on behalf of ARP members is also used to eliminate the UAAL.